nicholas-long/environment/zet/20230929145418/README.md

-# file based database for partitioning and event sourced data
+# fsdb project - file based database for partitioning and event sourced data

 - concept of `file based database for partitioning and event sourced data`
   - like a local file storage version of a kafka database